Monday, August 19, 2019

 A Dark Trail - Chapter 4

-Deadpool and Rhodez wound their way through the rows of cubicles.
+Deadpool and Rhodez wound their way through the cubicle rows.
 Wade hummed to himself as he picked through the abandoned work spaces.
 Rhodez hefted her rifle nervously, attention divided between the unpredictable mercenary and their surroundings.
-Even with sunlight filtering through the dirty and broken windows, the whole floor had a gloomy feel.
-The cubicle partitions almost reached the ceiling, so in places where they still stood, the ambient light was low, conditions similar to dusk.
-Just enough light their lights weren't helping much.
+With sunlight filtered through dirty and broken windows, the whole floor had a gloomy feel.
+The cubicle partitions almost reached the ceiling, so where they still stood, the ambient light was low, conditions similar to dusk.
+Just bright enough their lights didn't help much.

-Eyeing her flashlight, Rhodez turned to Deadpool.
-"Wade, you have any nightvision goggles?"
+Eyeing her flashlight, Rhodez asked.
+"Wade, uh Deadpool, you have any nightvision goggles?"

 Deadpool chattered on, unconcerned.
-Rhodez went ahead and tuned him out, other than wondering how he'd talked for three minutes without pausing to breathe.
+Rhodez tuned him out, wondering how he talked for three minutes without pausing to breathe.

 "Oh yeah," Rhodez replied uncertainly, "that's kinda cool.
 They must have been bored as hell."

-Deadpool turned to face her as he walked out of the cubicle, the paper clips animals having lost his interest.
+Deadpool breezed past her, paper clips animal having lost his interest.
 "Tell me about it!
 Normally when I come on these adventures with you guys there's a lot more explosions and a lot less mood-setting."

 The mercenary put his finger to his chin in an imitation of a person capable of thought.
 "Hmmmm, I'd say that was on the low end, really.
 No robots or chainsaws, no extended kung-fu battles.
 Don't they tell you about their adventures?"

-Rhodez thought about it as they turned a corner to find another row of cubicles.
+Rhodez thought it over as they turned a corner on another row of cubicles.
 "Calvin does sometimes, but he always underplays things.
 It's like pullin' teeth.
 Everything is "OK", or "a little rough."

 "Huh," Deadpool grunted, "he sure bitches a lot more when we're in the middle of them."